per2jensen/dar-backup/README.md

   - Lastly restore the latest INC,  using -wa option in case overwriting files was necessary.
   - Make sure firefox is closed
   - Move the working snap away
-  - Move the restoref firefox snap to ~/snap
+  - Move the restored firefox snap to ~/snap
   - Test firefox
+  - Make sure firefox is closed
   - Delete the restored snap
   - Move working snap back